Vishalgiri8767/Task_Manager/README.md

-# Task Manager MERN Application
+# Task Manager Web MERN Application

+## Overview

+Task Manager is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It provides users with the ability to manage their tasks efficiently through features like task creation, updating, deletion, and marking tasks as completed.

+## Project Structure

+The project is structured into two main folders: `client` and `server`.

+### Client

+The client folder contains the frontend of the application.

 ### Server

 The server folder contains the backend of the application.
-Details about the server setup and structure can be found within the server directory.

 ## Tech Stack